MichAle00/Sports-League/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.
+If possible, what are your thoughts about what could be causing the problem